See the above graph? That is the state of the Artist Photograph asset in the Music Industry.

-What are you worth as a live music product?
-For a venue to substantiate spending $$$ on your act playing in their bar, they need BUMS ON SEATS to cover costs.
-Their focus is on marketing.
+Questions to ask yourself: What are you worth as a live music product?
+For any customer to buy your product – a venue hiring your local act to a fan streaming your music, you need to demonstrate value visually.
+For a venue to substantiate spending $ on your act playing in their bar, they need BUMS ON SEATS to cover costs.
+Their primary focus is on marketing.

-Ever seen how a cropped old low-res photo looks on a big Night Life Screen?
+You may be using the same old photograph that you have used for the last few years.
+Consider what this cropped old low-res photo looks on a big Night Life Screen.
 Or in a full gloss colour booklet, large full colour A1 posters, or in a A2 monthly What’s On calendar in the bottle shop or venue foyer?
 It looks terrible and certainly not the value of what the venue is paying you to perform.

 Ever tried to interest a bride in booking your act for her dream wedding with an old low res photo of your act?